8 Most Ferocious Dog Breeds You Should Not Mess With

 2) Please understand that while your comment may be important for the article, foul language will not be tolerated and the comment will be deleted, however valuable it is.
 Any comments that may not add value to the blog will be removed.

 Questions & Answers

-i live on the main floor of the house-facing the BACK YARD-my landlord lives above me in their house and are getting a ROTTWEILLER PUPPY for their 3 young son's-i'm scared it will attack me or my cat??
+I live on the main floor of a house, and my place faces the backyard.
+My landlord lives above me and is getting a Rottweiler puppy for their three young sons.
+I'm afraid it will attack me or my cat.
+Is this likely?

-Not necessarily,, It really depends on how your landlord will train the puppy.
-If he trains it as a well-behaved dog, then it shouldn't be of a concern.
-Having said that, it is usually a natural instinct of dogs to bark at cats (with some exceptions).
-So, I don't think you should be much concerned,
+Not necessarily.
+It really depends on how your landlord will train the puppy.
+If he trains it to be a well-behaved dog, then it shouldn't be of concern.
+Also, keep in mind that dogs instinctually (with some exceptions) bark at cats.
+So, I don't think you should be concerned.Helpful 1